Raspberry Chocolate Ganache Macarons

 - Allow to cool on sheets they were baked on.

 - Meanwhile make ganache: Defrost raspberries and puree until very smooth.
-Run through a sieve to obtain 1 cup exactly.
+Run through a sieve to obtain exactly one cup.
 Pour in a saucepan and add sugar.
 Bring to a full boil.

 - Remove from heat and whisk in chocolate chips.
 Place in a bowl of ice for quick setting.